hamlet-io/avscanner/readme.md

 1. Quarantine - contains potentially hazardous files/viruses.
 1. Unprocessed - contains raw unprocessed files which virus scanner and validator workers will process.

+#### Notifications(SNS Topics):
+1. Virus - notifies subscribers about detection of a virus in the unprocessed bucket

 ##### Note:
 Passport scanner data bucket files must always have the next key structure: